 When it comes to beauty routines, there’s nothing quite like a face mask to turn your everyday skincare steps into a relaxing, self-care moment.
-Taking 5–10 minutes whilst the mask works its magic is probably the closest experience to a spa day we can get without blowing our budgets.
-Not only your mind, but your skin will also thank you for that bit of extra attention.
+Taking five to 10 minutes whilst the mask works its magic is probably the closest experience to a spa day we can get right now.
+Your mind and your skin will also thank you for that bit of extra attention.

 Mash avocado and mix all ingredients together.
 Apply to clean dry skin and leave on for 15 minutes max, avoiding eye area.
 Wash off with warm water and moisturise as usual.

-Honey is not only moisturising, it’s also a natural antibacterial, making it extremely effective in acne-fighting masks, according to Lily Kunin, creator of Clean Food Dirty City and author of the plant-based cookbook Good Clean Food.
-“Nutritional yeast is also excellent for treating acne, as it's rich in B-vitamins that help calm the skin barrier, especially if you're breaking out around your period."
+Honey is not only moisturising, but it’s also a natural antibacterial, making it extremely effective in acne-fighting masks, according to Lily Kunin, creator of Clean Food Dirty City and author of the plant-based cookbook Good Clean Food.
+“Nutritional yeast is also excellent for treating acne, as it's rich in B-vitamins that help calm the skin barrier, especially if you're breaking out around your period," she says.

 2 chamomile tea bags

 Mix all ingredients together and apply to clean, dry skin.
-Leave for 10–15 minutes, wash off and moisturise as usual.
+Leave for 10 to 15 minutes, wash off and moisturise as usual.

-If cold weather and central heating has your skin looking dull, try this natural mixture.
-A great, gentle alternative to stronger acids, you’ll be pleased to know if your skin is on the sensitive side.
-Aloe Vera, filled with vitamins A, C, E, B1, B2, B3, B6 and B12 (phew), has unbeatable radiance-enhancing and soothing properties and papaya is a natural exfoliant with dead skin cell dissolving enzymes, leaving your skin on the (much) glowier and plumper side.
+If your skin is looking dull, try this natural mixture, which is a gentle alternative to stronger acids (especially good if your skin is on the sensitive side).
+Aloe vera, filled with vitamins A, C, E, B1, B2, B3, B6 and B12 (phew), has unbeatable radiance-enhancing and soothing properties, and papaya is a natural exfoliant with dead-skin-cell-dissolving enzymes, leaving your skin on the (much) glowier and plumper side.